xlladdins/xll/docs/Excel4MacrosE-G.md

 **FORMAT.MOVE**(**explosion\_num**)

-Explosion\_num    is a number specifying the explosion percentage for the selected pie slice or the entire chart (if the series is selected).
+Explosion\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number specifying the explosion percentage for the selected pie slice or the entire chart (if the series is selected).
 Zero is no explosion (the tip of the slice is in the center of the pie).

 **Related Functions**

-FORMAT.SIZE   Sizes an object
+FORMAT.SIZE&nbsp;&nbsp;&nbsp;Sizes an object

-Syntax 1   Moves worksheet items
+Syntax 1&nbsp;&nbsp;&nbsp;Moves worksheet items

-Syntax 2   Moves chart items
+Syntax 2&nbsp;&nbsp;&nbsp;Moves chart items

-WINDOW.MOVE   Moves a window
+WINDOW.MOVE&nbsp;&nbsp;&nbsp;Moves a window

 Return to [top](#E)